googleapis/google-cloud-ruby/google-cloud-spanner/OVERVIEW.md

 ## Creating clients

-In order to read and/or write data, you must create a database client.
+In order to read and/or write data, you must create a data client.
 You can think of a client as a database connection: All of your interactions with Cloud Spanner data must go through a client.
 Typically you create a client when your application starts up, then you re-use that client to read, write, and execute transactions.